Works for Stage

 The Odd Fellow

-I love creating elaborate treasure hunt adventures for people.
-In this storytelling play, I endeavor, with the audience to understand why I have this strange hobby.
-At the beginning of the show, I warn my audience, that in about 25 minutes, we will be interrupted by two people who have been on a treasure hunt that I've created; and they believe that they are coming to meeting of a secret society.
-The audience is then asked to play the part of the secret society.
+I love designing elaborate treasure hunt adventures, and in this storytelling performance, I explore—with the audience—why this unusual hobby fascinates me.
+At the start of the show, I warn the audience that, in about 25 minutes, we will be interrupted by two people who have been following a treasure hunt I created.
+These two guests believe they are coming to a secret society meeting.
+The audience is invited to play along as members of this secret society.

 I <3 U